Avinash-Gangwal/Comparing_classifiers/README.md

 15. The data is not normalized, which means the data is not in the same scale.

 **Modelling details:**

-16. First data was verified and cleaned.
+First data was verified and cleaned.
-17.	few insights were drawn from the data.
+Few insights were drawn from the data.
-18. Baseline model was built using LogisticRegression.
+Baseline model was built using LogisticRegression.
-19. Comparision of DecisionTreeClassifier, KNeighborsClassifier, SVC, LogisticRegression was done.
+Comparison of DecisionTreeClassifier, KNeighborsClassifier, SVC, LogisticRegression was done.
-20. GridSearchCV was used to improve the model for all the classifiers.
+GridSearchCV was used to improve the model for all the classifiers.

-21. Evaluation:
+**Evaluation:**

-22. All 4 classifiers were evaluated using accuracy score.
+All 4 classifiers were evaluated using accuracy score.
 Score was almost same for all the classifiers.
-23. LogisticRegression took the least time to train the model compared to other classifiers.
+LogisticRegression took the least time to train the model compared to other classifiers.
 It gave best scores even with GridSearchCV.
-24. SVC took the most time to train the model compared to other classifiers.
+SVC took the most time to train the model compared to other classifiers.
-25. For gridsearchcv, KNeighborsClassifier took the most time to train the model compared to other classifiers.
+For gridsearchcv, KNeighborsClassifier took the most time to train the model compared to other classifiers.
-26.	precision, recall, f1-score, KNN gave the best results compared to other classifiers. with gridsearchcv, SVC was better.
+Precision, recall, f1-score, KNN gave the best results compared to other classifiers. with gridsearchcv, SVC was better.